-A half-dead man (Richard Chamberlain, The Last Wave) washes ashore on a French beach.
-The stranger seems to be suffering from amnesia — he doesn’t remember anything about his past.
+A half-dead man (Richard Chamberlain, TV’s Shōgun and The Thorn Birds) washes ashore on a French beach.
+The stranger seems to be suffering from amnesia — he doesn’t remember his name or anything about his past.
 When all sorts of people try to kill him, the stranger embarks on a quest to find out his true identity.

 Reaction & Thoughts:

-This is the first adaptation of Robert Ludlum’s popular espionage tale.
-I’ve seen the first two Bourne movies, starring Matt Damon, and I liked this mini-series much, much more than those movies.
-I haven’t read the books so I can’t tell which ones are more faithful, but I definitely found the mini-series very suspenseful, even exciting, with fine performances by a great cast of character actors in key supporting roles.
+This is the first adaptation of author Robert Ludlum’s popular espionage novel of the same name.
+I’ve seen the first two Bourne movies, starring Matt Damon (Good Will Hunting), and I liked this mini-series much more than those movies.
+I haven’t read the book, so I can’t tell which ones are more faithful, but I definitely found the mini-series very suspenseful, even exciting, with fine performances by a great cast.

-To be honest, I didn’t care for the Matt Damon films.
-I’m not sure why, but as a I get older, I prefer slow-paced narratives.
 I enjoy films that take the time to develop the plot and characters.
-The newer Bourne films are a bit too hectic for my taste.
-In addition, I’ve always been against the overuse of hand-held camera.
-I think it is an obnoxious trick that takes me out of the film.
-This version of Ludlum’s cloak & dagger adventure neatly spreads out the goodies across three hours.
-The intricate plot is allowed to breathe on its own and the main character is fleshed out nicely — it is all done without any gimmickry.
+This version of Ludlum’s cloak and dagger adventure neatly spreads out the goodies across three hours.
+Directed by Roger Young (Lassiter), written by Carol Sobieski (Fried Green Tomatoes), the intricate plot is allowed to breathe on its own and the main character is fleshed out nicely — it is all done smoothly and without any gimmickry.

-Richard Chamberlain was nicknamed “King of TV Mini-series” for a good reason.
-I loved him in Centennial, The Thorn Birds and Shogun and he didn’t disappoint me here.
+Richard Chamberlain was nicknamed “King of Mini-series” for good reason.
+I loved him in the limited series Shōgun (1980) and The Thorn Birds (1983), and he didn’t disappoint me here.
 It’s really a clever piece of casting.
-The lanky, middle-aged Chamberlain looks like an unassuming college professor so when he suddenly turns into a killing machine you are surprised to say the least.
+The middle-aged and lanky Chamberlain looks more like an unassuming college professor than a skillful spy, so when he suddenly turns into a brutal killing machine, you are surprised to say the least.

-Jacklyn Smith (TV’s Charlie’s Angels), who plays Chamberlain’s love interest, is less effective.
-She’s a gorgeous woman, but she’s not much of an actor.
-She plays a cliché character anyway — the kidnapped lady who falls for her captor.
-I’ve always found the much-used “Stockholm Syndrome romance” (e.g. The Thirty Nine-Steps, Seven Brides for Seven Brothers, Three Days of the Condor) both amusing and offensive.
+Smith plays a cliché character anyway — the kidnapped lady who falls for her captor.
+I’ve always found the much-used “Stockholm Syndrome romance” both amusing and offensive.
 It feels like some weird male fantasy that has nothing to do with reality.
-I think a better actor would have raised above the inherit ridiculousness of such character, but Smith and Chamberlain look good together so it’s all good.
+I think a better actor would have risen above the inherited ridiculousness of such a character, but Smith and Chamberlain look good together, so it’s all good.

 Conclusions & Final Thoughts:

-Directed by Roger Young from a script by Carol Sobieski, The Bourne Identity is an old-school character driven, plot driven spy tale, thus more in line with the restrained The Spy Who Came in from the Cold (1965) and/or Tinker Tailor Soldier Spy (2011).
-As I said before, at this point in my life, I’m hungry for stories that have a lot of meat on their bones.
-I’m always game for a stylish piece of escapism, but now I’m much more inclined to like something less flashy and more thoughtful.
-Call it midlife crisis or escapism fatigue, but I thought this mini-series kicked the butt of the admittedly more colorful new franchise.
-In any case, all versions of Ludlum’s books are catnip for fans of thrillers and/or spy stories.
+The Bourne Identity is an old-school, plot-driven espionage tale.
+I’m always game for a stylish piece of escapism, but as I get older, I’m much more inclined to like something less flashy.
+Call it midlife crisis or escapism fatigue, but I thought this mini-series was better than the Matt Damon movies.
+In any case, all versions of Robert Ludlum’s book are catnip for fans of thrillers and/or spy stories.
 Color, 185 minutes, Not Rated.